Given a string value for a named boolean attribute, return

 This operation is useful in cases where you maintain your own set of nodes which should be rendered as the children of some element.
 When you insert or remove nodes in that set, you can invoke this function to efficiently apply the new set as a delta to the existing children.
 Only the items in the set that have actually changed will be added or removed.

-Node– the element to update
+Element– the element to update

 NodeList|Array.– the set of nodes to apply